The University’s general admission requirements are discussed here.

 Each doctoral candidate is required to complete a minimum of 90 semester credit hours of applicable graduate work in specific program areas beyond the baccalaureate and prerequisites.
 Throughout their programs of study at the university, Ph.D. students are encouraged to participate in ongoing research activities and to develop their own lines of research.
 Research activities include research seminars, directed reading courses and research assistantships.
-Research supervision is available in the areas of Accounting, Finance and Economics, Information Systems, International Management Studies (housed within the Organizations, Strategy and International Management [OSIM] area), Marketing, Operations Management, and Operations Research.
+Research supervision is available in the areas of Accounting, Finance and Economics, Information Systems, Marketing, Operations Management, Operations Research, and OSIM (Organizations, Strategy and International Management).

 Students may enter the IMS doctoral program after previous graduate training or directly from undergraduate programs.
 Desirable educational backgrounds include graduate training in any area of business and graduate or undergraduate degrees in areas such as economics, sociology, political science, mathematics, and engineering, although students from all areas are considered.